Jarrell Miller: Failed fight attempts

+In November 2025, Miller was photographed with Eddie Hearn, suggesting an improvement in their relationship, despite being on opposing sides since 2019.
+In a post, Miller expressed gratitude towards Hearn, implying a potential significant development on the horizon.

+Exhibition bout

+Jarrell Miller fought Antonio Zepeda in an exhibition match on June 11, 2023, on the undercard of Floyd Mayweather vs. John Gotti III.

 Kickboxing career

 Miller began kickboxing at the age of 14.
 His break-out performances as a kickboxer came while representing the New Jersey Tigers in the World Combat League in the 2007–08 season.
 On May 3, 2008, he defeated K-1 veteran Pat Barry at the WCL Eastern & Western Conference Finals in San Antonio, Texas, the biggest feat of his career at that point.
 Miller had an amateur kickboxing record of 14–0, 7 KO's.

 Following the WCL's demise, Miller went on to rack up a 19-0 (8 KOs) record as a professional kickboxer on New York's heavyweight Muay Thai scene while also turning professional as a boxer.

 His exploits won him admirers, and in 2012, after he knocked out Radu Spinghel in New York City, he was recruited by K-1, historically the world's premier kickboxing organization.

-In his promotional debut, he went up against mixed martial arts knockout artist Jack May at the K-1 World Grand Prix 2012 in Los Angeles on September 8, 2012 with a place at the 2012 K-1 World Grand Prix at stake.
-Miller was able to knock May out with an uppercut in the first round to advance to the K-1 World Grand Prix 2012 in Tokyo Final 16 on October 14, 2012 where he was drawn against Arnold Oborotov.
+In his promotional debut, he went up against mixed martial arts knockout artist Jack May at the K-1 World Grand Prix 2012 in Los Angeles on September 8, 2012, with a place at the 2012 K-1 World Grand Prix at stake.
+Miller was able to knock May out with an uppercut in the first round to advance to the K-1 World Grand Prix 2012 in Tokyo final 16 on October 14, 2012, where he was drawn against Arnold Oborotov.
 Although Oborotov caused some problems with his low kicks, Miller was able to dominate with his superior boxing ability.
 He cruised to a unanimous decision win after sending the Lithuanian to the canvas in round one.

-At the K-1 World Grand Prix 2012 Final on March 15, 2013 in Zagreb, Croatia, he battled Mirko Cro Cop in the quarter-finals.
+At the K-1 World Grand Prix FINAL in Zagreb on March 15, 2013, in Zagreb, Croatia, he battled Mirko Cro Cop in the quarter-finals.
 The panel of judges all scored the bout for Cro Cop by unanimous decision, handing Miller his first professional loss and sending him out of the tournament.

 He signed with SUPERKOMBAT in August 2013.
-Replacing Sergei Kharitonov who withdrew from the fight due to a finger injury, Miller rematched Mirko Cro Cop at Glory 17: Los Angeles in Inglewood, California on June 21, 2014.
+Replacing Sergei Kharitonov who withdrew from the fight due to a finger injury, Miller rematched Mirko Cro Cop at Glory 17: Los Angeles in Inglewood, California, on June 21, 2014.
 He lost by unanimous decision.
 Miller had a professional kickboxing record of 22–2, 10 KO's.